s-cassidy/microblog.nvim/README.md

 `microblog.nvim` has depends on two neovim plugins and an external dependency, all of which you probably already have.
 These are the plugins `telescope.nvim` and `plenary.nvim`, and the CLI tool `curl`.

+On Linux use your usual package manager to install `curl`.

 On Mac you can do

 ```
 brew install curl
 ```

-On Linux use your usual package manager.

 ## Installation